ceyxasm/NCVPRIPG-writer-verification/README.md

 ## Dataset
 * Training set contains 1352 folders of images.
 All the images in one folder are written by the same person.
 * Validation set contains a set of images from 92 different writers.
 The val.csv file contains name of image pairs and the corresponding labels.
 A label of 1 indicates that the images are written by the same writer and a label of 0 indicates that the images are written by different writers.
 * Test set contains images from 360 writers.
 In test.csv you are given name of image pairs.
-For output, you need to predict the label for given pair of images and submit the csv file in the format by editing the test.csv file.
+For output, you need to predict the label for given pair of images and submit the csv file in the format by editing the test.csv file. <br>

 ![format](./assets/format.png)

 ## Evaluation